Switzerland is stunning — mountains, lakes, chocolate, cheese — the whole dream.

 But behind the postcard-perfect scenery are a few surprises you’ll want to know before you land.

-Here’s what nobody told you (but we will):
+Here’s what nobody told you (but I will):

 Switzerland Is Crazy Expensive